valenciamikeangelo/rails-whatif/README.md

 # rails-whatif
-Whatif APP implementation using Rails
+Whatif APP implementation using Rails and AngularJS1